 Top 5 Mistakes Injured Ohio Workers Need to Avoid

 Many injured workers are not familiar with the legal or workers’ compensation system.
-They may not fully know their rights.
+They may not know their rights.
 Despite their best efforts, it is easy to make a mistake that can negatively affect a claim.
 The top five mistakes are:

 - Talking to the Third Party Administrator.
 Make no mistake about the intentions of a Third Party Administrator (TPA)—they are out to protect the interests of their client, the employer (NOT YOU!).
 Employers, whether state-funded through the BWC or Self-Insured, want to reduce their financial responsibility in every case and they will use any information they can uncover to achieve that goal.
 While TPA representatives may seem friendly and non-threatening, they will not hesitate to use anything you say against you.
-Avoid talking with them if possible.
+Avoid talking with them.
 If you must speak to them, offer as little information as possible.
 Stick to the most basic details of your situation—when and where the injury occurred, what body parts are affected, what witnesses were present.
 Do not comment on your physical or emotional state or about past injuries.
-Until you are fully healed and cleared by a doctor, the future of your health can change–but TPAs will use against you any hopeful comments you make about a quick return to work if your condition persists or worsens.
+Until you are healed and cleared by a doctor, the future of your health can change–but TPAs will use against you any hopeful comments you make about a quick return to work if your condition persists or worsens.

 - Signing documents without a lawyer.
 NEVER sign your name to anything without having the document reviewed by an experienced attorney.
 Once you agree in writing to a settlement offer, for example, your claim is closed.
 It is typically impossible to revisit your claim if you are later unhappy with your settlement.
 Often, companies or their TPAs will try to push for a quick but absurdly low settlement.
-You may be entitled to much more than you expect, so it is critical that you fully understand your rights before signing any papers.
-I have had clients rush to waive an appeal period following a BWC or Industrial Commission decision in order to expedite payment of benefits only to find they also are now bound by some part of the decision seriously detrimental to them.
-Orders may be a mixed bag, containing some findings helpful to your overall case and others that are harmful (such as wages set absurdly low).
+You may have much more than you expect, so it is critical that you understand your rights before signing any papers.
+I have had clients rush to waive an appeal period following a BWC or Industrial Commission decision to expedite payment of benefits only to find they also are now bound by some part of the decision detrimental to them.
+Orders may be a mixed bag, containing findings helpful to your overall case and others that are harmful (such as wages set absurdly low).
 Don't presume you will be able to rectify those issues once an appeal period ends or you've waived your appeal rights.
 Miracles happen but not so often at the Industrial Commission!